0x1d7/bschttpd/README.md

 ## Requirements

-To run, install the .NET 8.0 ASP.NET Core Runtime on Windows, and the .NET 8.0.405 SDK on Linux and macOS.
-To build, install the .NET 8.0.405 SDK and restore the Nuget packages.
+No dependencies are required to run the project.
+This project uses NativeAOT and builds the necessary .NET assemblies into the binary.
+To build on Linux and Windows, install the .NET 8.0.405 SDK and restore the Nuget packages; macOS will also need the XCode command line tools.

 [.NET 8.0 Downloads](https://dotnet.microsoft.com/download/dotnet/8.0)